About Herbert Irving Comprehensive Cancer Center

 New York-Presbyterian Hospital is ranked first in the New York Metro Area and sixth in the nation on U.S. News and World Report’s 2011-2012 Best Hospitals Honor Roll.

-Disclaimer: Presbyterian Hospital Columbia University Medical Center has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. Presbyterian Hospital Columbia University Medical Center has no professional affiliation with Asbestos.com.